A friend in need is a friend indeed, that is true in the human world and also true in the world of red pandas.

 The workers thought something was a bit strange, so one of them ran after the Yellow Girl to find out what was going on……

 A Red Panda Fed Her Injured Friend with Fruits

 In a location about 2km away from the congregation ground where the red pandas receive their daily handouts, Little Yellow Girl stopped before a falling tree and fed Cycle the pieces of pear with her own mouth.

 Seeing the injured was not responsive, Little Yellow Girl repeatedly made “haha” sound and patted Cycle’s body with her paws, trying hard to wake her friend up.

 10 minutes late, a rescue team arrived and Little Yellow Girl swiftly fled the scene but kept monitoring the situation from a distance.

 The team found Cycle was dead.
-But from a large number of fruit remains and scratching marks on the ground, they believe Cycle did not die immediately after the strike.
+But from a large number of fruit remains and scratch marks on the ground, they believe Cycle did not die immediately after the strike.
 On the chunk of the tree that was on Cycle’s body, scratching and biting marks were also visible – clearly, Little Yellow Girl made a heroic attempt to remove the falling tree in order to free her friend.